 1.Corporations have started a throwaway economy

 We are sure that there was a milkman who was delivering and collecting milk bottles to reuse.
-Through the research of history of throwaway economy and waste problems in the US, I found that corporations have led a throwaway economy since 1960s.
+Through the research of the history of throwaway economy and waste problems in the US, I found that corporations have led a throwaway economy since the 1960s.
 The economy has accelerated the use of single-use package and containers to offer convenience to consumers.
 Disposable items were created for safety and hygiene, but they have been overused to satisfy the corporations, particularly food manufacturers.
 Disposable items allowed them to reduce the retail price of their products, but its environmental cost is now uncountable.

 2. Sustainable makers lay responsibility to consumers

 Many environmentalists have introduced alternative products such as compostable cups or reusable shopping bags.
-These efforts are meaningful, but the problem is that the reusable and sustainable products are also manufactured in a large scale, and they are awaiting for consumers to be sold such as other manufactured products.
+These efforts are meaningful, but the problem is that the reusable and sustainable products are also manufactured in a large scale, and they are waiting for consumers to be sold such as other manufactured products.
 Because the manufacturers have shifted the responsibility of sustainable use on consumers, now we have both disposable and reusable items and both plastic and organic products on store shelves.
 As a result, reusable items could not substitute for disposable items.